wecarsoniv/augmented-pca/README.md

 ```

 Note that when factors are generated for the test set that the `transform()` method requires both the primary data `X_test` and labels `Y_test` be passed as parameters.
-For a more in-depth description of the local approximate inference strategy, see our [paper]() or the corresponding [documentation section].
+For a more in-depth description of the local approximate inference strategy, see our [paper]() or the corresponding [documentation section]().

 #### Encoded

 In the encoded approximate inference strategy, a linear encoder is used to transform the data into factors or components.
-This inference strategy is termed ``encoded'' because the augmenting objective is enforced via the encoder.
-Below is a diagram of the encoded inference strategy.
+This inference strategy is termed "encoded" because the augmenting objective is enforced via the encoder.
+Below is a diagram depicting the encoded inference strategy.

 ![encoded inference diagram](docs/images/encoded_inference_diagram.png)